DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/best-practice/system-message.md

 the time fields in the YAML.
 System messages will only be displayed within the time range configured by the start and end fields.

-1. In the Clusters, click on the name of the Global Service Cluster to enter the Gobal Service Cluster.
+1. In the Clusters, click the name of the Global Service Cluster to enter the Gobal Service Cluster.

     ![cluster](../images/system-message1.png)